roysrus1/NMAP-V1.0/README.md

     in the "Search for Nearby Places" section.
 3. The app allows users to select 'favorite events' by right-clicking on any of the markers returned from the search.
 4. The app lets users store and retrieve favorites across sessions.
+5. Left-clicking a marker brings up an infowindow with additional details of the event.
+This information is also retreived from eventful.com

 ## App Components:
 1. The app uses Google Maps for map displays.